dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 I don't know about you but I don't like magic numbers in my code.
 We now have `39 * 2` and multiple instances of hardcoded `39` and `20` throughout our code.
 At some point our future-self is going to ask:
-> What does this number mean?
+> What does this number even mean?
 {caption="Future Me"}

 or